darul75/web-react/README.md

 *DEV ONLY CLIENT*

-Webpack with hot changes loading but no own server.
+Webpack with hot changes loading but no own server, enough for a single presentation page app by instance.
 Port: 8080

 See changes at [http://127.0.0.1:8080](http://127.0.0.1:8080)